-- Do not visit the Health Centre in person, contact the College Nurse via the reporting form below.
+- Do not visit the Health & Wellbeing Centre in person, contact the Lead Clinical Nurse via the reporting form below.

 Complete all of the applicable sections of the relevant reporting form below with as much information as possible.

 Please note, information may be shared if it is felt appropriate but it will be handled sensitively and proportionately.
 We are collecting this data to track the coronavirus risk to the College members and we will keep the data for 12 months or until it is no longer needed.

-Please note that a response will be given in order of priority so please state the nature of your enquiry.
-Telephone messages will not be accessed out of usual office hours and there may be a delay in response in order to undertake urgent/emergency work.
+Please note that a response will be given in order of priority so please state the nature of your enquiry and mark your email has high priority if you require an urgent response.

 Our College Counsellor, Susie Renshaw, is available up to the end of July and from the start of September.
 Susie is currently offering appointments via phone or video call.
 Appointments usually last between 30-50 minutes.

 To find out more or to book in an appointment please email Susie at: email@example.com or call 07593 139172.

 At the time of your appointment, please ensure you are in a confidential, quiet space to take the call.